oTTeuMsTudio/Studying-Cpp-and-Rust/Getting-started-with-cpp.md

 ## 3. Convert Blueprints to C++:

 Identify a Blueprint function or feature you’d like to implement in C++.
-Attempt to convert it to a C++ function, using Unreal Engine’s C++ class and macro structure.
+Attempt to =convert= it to a C++ function, using Unreal Engine’s C++ class and macro structure.

 ## 4. Use online resources: